rust-lang/rust-wiki-backup/Note-style-guide.md

 Here are some rough guidelines to Rust style.
-They are followed unevenly and there's not necessarily consensus about everything here.
+They are followed unevenly and there's not necessarily a consensus about everything in here.
 More work is required.

 # Editor settings